BAC Calculator - Blood Alcohol Content & Sobriety Estimator

 BAC Formula for Men

-For guys, the standard formula looks something like this:
+For men, the Widmark formula looks like this:

 BAC Formula for Women